florian-beetz/bachelor-thesis/thesis.md

 relevant in the future [@Reinhold2018].

-The module system fundamentally changes how code artifacts are organized and distributed, which breaks backwards compatibility with previous versions.
+The module system fundamentally changes how code artifacts are organized and distributed, which breaks backward compatibility with previous versions.
 Although several ways of migrating stepwise to the new system and utilizing the new features only partly, the new version is only slowly adapted.
 The impact of a migration to Java 9 is not yet fully understood, especially the problems such a migration causes and the required effort is unclear.

-While the topic of software maintenance in general and especially software migration is well studied [@Besker2017; @Chapin2001; @Malton2001; @Mancl2001; @Mayrhauser1995] and also the migration of applications to different programming languages is covered [@Martin2002], not much literature exists on the topic of migrating applications to newer versions of the same language.
+While the topic of software maintenance in general and software migration in particular is well studied [@Besker2017; @Chapin2001; @Malton2001; @Mancl2001; @Mayrhauser1995] and also the migration of applications to different programming languages is covered [@Martin2002], not much literature exists on the topic of migrating applications to newer versions of the same language.
 There are also several studies on the topic of +API stability [@Brito2018; @Dig2006], which is a big factor for backwards compatibility.
-Migration to Java 9 is mainly described in online documentation [@Oracle2017], text books [@Inden2018; @Kothagal2017; @Mac2017] and online experience reports [@Parlog2017].
+Migration to Java 9 is mainly described in online documentation [@Oracle2017], textbooks [@Inden2018; @Kothagal2017; @Mac2017] and online experience reports [@Parlog2017].
 This sparse literature also contributes to the uncertainty a migration to Java 9 encompasses.
-While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java's new module system exists [@Gee2017], to the best of the authors knowledge this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.
+While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java's new module system exists [@Gee2017], to the best of the author's knowledge, this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.

 This thesis aims at assessing the difficulties that software engineers encounter